zacharyss99/NewsJuice/README.md

 ---

-## In future milestones, we plan to:
+## 🚧 Future Enhancements

-- Summarize the `conversation_data` that we store in the `llm_conversations` table as context for future user queries to get a sense of the user's preferences and provide the history of past conversations for better podcast generation.
+- **Conversation Context**: Use `conversation_data` from `llm_conversations` table as context for future user queries to personalize podcast generation
-- Transition to interacting with the model with only speech rather than typing in the command line.
-- Build the interactive component of our model so that the user can interupt the podcast and ask followup questions.
+- **Fine-Tuned Models**: Complete fine-tuning pipeline to reduce LLM costs using teacher/student approach
+- **Interactive Podcasts**: Allow users to interrupt podcasts and ask follow-up questions in real-time
+- **Advanced Personalization**: Leverage user preferences and history for more tailored content
+- **Multi-modal Input**: Support text input as alternative to voice-only interaction
+- **Podcast Sharing**: Enable users to share and save favorite podcasts

 ## References